lumina37/rotate-captcha-crack/README_EN.md

 The directory structure will be like `./models/RCCNet_v0_4/230228_20_07_25_000/best.pth`

-The models' names will be modified frequently as the project is still in beta status.
+The models' names will change frequently as the project is still in beta status.
 So, if any `FileNotFoundError` occurs, plz try to rollback to the corresponding tag first.

-### Test the Rotation Effect by Inputting a Captcha Picture
+### Test the Rotation Effect by a Single Captcha Picture

 If no GUI is presented, try to change the debugging behavior from showing images to saving them.